The Epic Antarctica and South Georgia Adventure

 ANTARCTIC SOUND, WEDDELL SEA AND ELEPHANT ISLAND

-Because of the considerable sea ice and enormous bergs in the Weddell Sea, navigation through this remote nature is at the edge of what is possible; your captain and expedition leader are well aware that shifting ice means that no individual part of this area can be guaranteed as accessible at any time, so they will work together to find the most magnificent opportunities.
-This is part of the wonder of this part of the world, and you'll be visiting an area few humans have ever seen.
+Because of the considerable sea ice and enormous bergs in the Weddell Sea, navigation through this remote nature is at the edge of what is possible.
+Your seasoned Captain and Expedition Leader are well aware that shifting ice means that no individual part of this area can be guaranteed as accessible at any time, so they will work together to find the best opportunities to explore.
+This is part of the wonder of this part of the world, undertaking a true expedition into the unknown and visiting an area few humans have ever been lucky enough to see.

 At sea towards South Georgia

-Days at sea are great for participating in lectures, photo sessions and recaps, reading books in the ship library and watching the ubiquitous storm petrels and albatrosses from top deck.
-From photography workshops to lectures on the regions we visit by our knowledgeable expedition team and guest lecturers.
 Additionally, a raffle or auction onboard usually takes place during this time, to raise funds for charitable organizations focused on global issues and local environmental solutions.
-In this case, for example we may choose to donate to the South Georgia Heritage Trust, Whale & Dolphin Conservation, and more.
+In this case, for example we may choose to donate to the South Georgia Heritage Trust or other charities carrying out conservation in the region.
 Take this opportunity to give back to the world while educating yourself on the subjects that these organizations support in a fun and enjoyable way - ideally with a hand-crafted cocktail in hand!

 AT SEA TOWARD SOUTH AMERICA.
 MONTEVIDEO, DISEMBARKATION